lf201014/STS_ThMod_MRS/README.md

   * Gogo (https://github.com/Gogomoe): programming consultation
   * BlackRuse (https://github.com/lionpkqq) : programming consultation
   * Hoykj (https://github.com/HOYKJ) : programming consultation
-  * 胡又天 (https://www.facebook.com/youtien) : funder and leader of the Touhou Spire Group,making many things possible to happen
+  * 胡又天 () : funder and leader of the Touhou Spire Group,making many things possible to happen
   * And other members Touhou Spire Group : helping me more than one way

 ## See Also ##
+Dependences:
+   * ModTheSpire () : extenal mod loader for Slay The Spire
-Other mod by the members of Touhou Spire Group:
+   * BaseMod () : the API mod which also provides a dev console Other mod by the members of Touhou Spire Group:
   * [The Servant(Sakuya)](https://github.com/lionpkqq/StS-BlackRuseMod) : mod of Izayoi Sakuya
   * [Satori](https://github.com/HOYKJ/KomeijiMod) : mod of Komeiji Satori
   * [Yuyuko](https://github.com/Gogomoe/YuyukoMod) : mod of Saigyouji Yuyuko
 Strongly Recommended:
   * [SuperFastMode](https://github.com/Skrelpoid/SuperFastMode) : speeding up the game,making the gameplay lightning fast
-  * [BetterRewardsMod](https://github.com/Skrelpoid/BetterRewardsMod) : adding a choice at Neow that allow you
+  * [BetterRewardsMod](https://github.com/Skrelpoid/BetterRewardsMod) : adding a choice at Neow that reward you depending on the score of your last run